nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * In this post we will try to setup an SFTP server using OpenSSH server and setup FTP client using WinSCP

-## Setup SFTP server using OpenSSH zip file
+## Setup SFTP server using OpenSSH zip file in any windows version
 ### Option 1 - Setup FTP server using IIS in windows
 #### Step 1 - Enable IIS ftp server feature
 * In windows search for "Turn Windows features On or Off"